czyz/aftereffects_ESD/README.md

 # **Installation**

+- Rather than download each of these files individually, either click the "Code" button on this page and choose "Download Zip", or clone the repository to a local drive using "git clone https://github.com/czyz/aftereffects_ESD" or a command-line git tool.

 <!-- <div style="float: right;margin-left:1em"> -->
 <!-- no more divs, switching to old-school deprecated html to do these right-aligned images with text wrap. -->
 <img align="right" hspace=10 src="docs/images/templates_outputmodule2.jpg" />